asafilian/airquality-sensor-2weeks/README.md

 - `Temperature (External)` (C)
 - `Humidity (External)` (%)

-The original data is gathered the information about the environment every single minute.
-Let's call this original dataset, minutely dataset.
 I resampled the hourly and daily data from the minutely dataset and analyzed them as well.
+The datasets can be found in the Data folder.

 In this project, I have addressed the following main problems:
 1. An Exploratory Analysis of the Data
 2. Anomaly Detection

-The datasets can be found in the Data folder.
 Please find the following Notebooks:

 1. Gettin and Cleaning Data.ipynb
 2. Exploratory Data Analysis.ipynb